Glossary of Terms

 Call Time

-The precise time that an individual member of the cast or crew is expected to report to location and to be ready to work.
+Call time is the precise time that an individual member of the cast or crew is expected to report to location and to be ready to work.

 Camera Car